 Pieni Karhunkierros is a day-trip trail with handsome views in the southern part of the park, along the River Kitkajoki.
 Along this trail, which partly follows the Karhunkierros Trail, you will see many of Oulanka's most famous sights.
 Due to the altitude differences and the length, it is one of the most demanding day-trip trails in Oulanka.

-The maintenance of trail has ended for winter season 2022.
+Notice!
+The maintenance of the Oulanka Wilderness Trail has ended for the season 2023.

 Winter trail.
 Available from mid-February to April, by snowshoes, skis or fatbike.